Marin Piletić: Early life and education

 Piletić was born in Novska, on 12 January 1983.
 He graduated from the Zagreb Faculty of Philosophy, where he had majored in Croatian language and literature, and history.

 Political career

-From 2009 to 2013 Piletić was Deputy Mayor of Novska.
-From 2014 to 2017, he was Deputy Župan of Sisak-Moslavina County.
+Piletić worked as an elementary school teacher prior to his engagement in politics.
+In the 2009 local elections, he was elected as Deputy Mayor of Novska, a function he held until 2013.
+From 2014 to 2017, he was Deputy Prefect of Sisak-Moslavina County.
 He had the function of Mayor of Novska from 2017 to 2021.
+In the 2021 parliamentary election, Piletić lead the HDZ's list for the 5th electoral district, and would go on to win a seat in the Croatian Parliament together with six more members of the list.

 He was appointed Minister of Labour and Pension System, Family and Social Policy on 29 April 2022 in the Government of Andrej Plenković.
+He subsequently resigned from parliament.